-Well, when it comes to keeping acne, breakouts, oily skin and large pores under control, a well thought-out formulas contain ingredients that won’t contribute to blocked pores, preventing spots and excess oil building up on the face.
+Put simply, when it comes to keeping acne, breakouts, oily skin and large pores under control, a well thought-out non-comedogenic formula will contain ingredients that won’t contribute to blocked pores—preventing spots and excess oil building up on the face.

-“Non-comedogenic basically means the products will not block your pores,” says Dr Parisha Acharya (or Dr Paris), Aesthetic Doctor at London Marylebone’s Waterhouse Young (opens in new tab) clinic.
+“Non-comedogenic basically means the products will not block your pores,” says Dr. Parisha Acharya (or Dr Paris), Aesthetic Doctor at London Marylebone’s Waterhouse Young (opens in new tab) clinic.
 “A comedo is the medical term for a blocked hair follicle or pore, blockages can result in whiteheads, blackheads and papules.

-“Non-comedogenic products make sure that there is nothing that could overly clog the pores,” says Dr Maryam.
+“Non-comedogenic products make sure that there is nothing that could overly clog the pores,” says Dr. Maryam.
 “Overall, it helps to prevent pore blockages, comedones, blackhead, congested and bumpy skin.

-“All skin types can benefit from non-comedogenic products as they allow your skin to breathe,” adds Dr Paris, “but specifically those with oilier skin types and a propensity for acne will gain most from the formulations.”
+“All skin types can benefit from non-comedogenic products as they allow your skin to breathe,” adds Dr. Paris, “but specifically those with oilier skin types and a propensity for acne will gain most from the formulations.”

 How can you tell if your make-up is non-comedogenic?